ryanabeysinghe/ryanabeysinghe/README.md

 **`Software Engineer`**

 I'm a Software Engineer based in College Park, Maryland.
 I find great satisfaction in the process of transforming concepts into cutting-edge applications.
-Delve into my most recent experience, projects, and education, showcasing my knowledge in full stack development within the field of software engineering.
+Delve into my most recent experience, projects, and education, showcasing my knowledge in full stack development within the field of computer science.

 As a Developer, I have a comprehensive understanding of both front-end and back-end development.
 I enjoy utilizing the entire technology stack required to build and deploy applications.
 Therefore, I strive to be well-versed in all aspects of the development process.